Environmental Policy / Medium-to Long-Term Environmental Targets / Achievements

 Medium- to Long-Term Environmental Targets

 The SMFL Group formulated its environmental policy in June 2017, explicitly stating its aims in contributing to the resolution of global environmental issues.
-In April 2020, as one element of Our Vision within the SMFL Way, the SMFL Group declared its intention to become a company "Chosen for its commitment to SDGs," and since then has been working on various initiatives.
+In April 2020, as one element of Our Vision within the SMFL Way, the SMFL Group declared its intention to become a company "chosen for its commitment to SDGs," and since then has been working on various initiatives.
+In April 2022, we established three medium- to long-term environmental targets.
+Targets 1 and 2 are related to the decarbonization of SMFL and the SMFL Group, and under Target 3 we aim to contribute to resolving social issues, including the decarbonization of our customers' operations.

-Medium- to long-term targets for reducing our greenhouse gas emissions and achievement
+Medium- to long-term targets for reducing GHG emissions

-Target 1 Net-zero greenhouse gas emissions by SMFL (Achieved)
+Target 1 Net-zero greenhouse gas emissions by SMFL in Japan (up to FY2023) (Achieved)

 Greenhouse gas emissions(Scope 1 and Scope 2)